kanika837/python_transactions/README.md

 # python_transactions

-Executive Summary

 This project involves an analysis of a daily financial transactions dataset to uncover trends, patterns, and valuable insights.
 The analysis process includes data cleaning, exploratory data analysis (EDA), and time series and correlation analysis.
 The final output is a comprehensive report with visualizations to inform decision-making and strategic planning.

-Key Findings and Analysis
+# Key Findings and Analysis

  * Data Overview: The dataset contains information on 2,461 transactions with 8 columns, including Date, Mode, Category, Subcategory, Note, Amount, Income/Expense, and Currency.
 All transactions are recorded in Indian Rupees (INR).